 2a.
 On success, the MB-SMF shall return a "204 No Content" response.

 2b.
-On failure or redirection, one of the HTTP status code listed in Table xxxx shall be returned.
-For a 4xx/5xx response, the message body shall contain a ProblemDetails structure with the "cause" attribute set to one of the application error listed in Table xxxx.
+On failure or redirection, one of the HTTP status code listed in the data structures supported by the POST Response Body (see Table 6.2.5.2.3.1-3) shall be returned.
+For a 4xx/5xx response, the message body shall contain a ProblemDetails structure with the "cause" attribute set to one of the application error listed in the same Table 6.2.5.2.3.1-3).

 5.3.2.9 ContextStatusSubscribe